MatteoGalletta/university/3103 Technologies for Advanced Programming/exercises/babel/README.md

 	- "author": contains the author's name
 	- "lang": contains the algorithm name
 2. Kafka (`babel_input`): topic containing the messages to be translated.
 The key is the lang and the value is the JSON (excluding the lang field).
 3. Kafka Streams: based on the key, it translates the messages and it write them to the Kafka topic `babel_output`.
-The current available algorithms are `farfallino` and `spongebob`.
+The currently available algorithms are `farfallino` and `spongebob`.
 4. Kafka (`babel_output`): topic containing the translated messages.
 Same format as `babel_input`.
 5. Logstash: listens for new messages from babel_output and logs them in a file with the following format: `<author>: <message>`